SolidWallOfCode/txn_box/doc/txn-box.en.rst

    .. note:: Implementation

-      Should the entry point be specifiable in the action?
+      Should the entry point be specifiable in the directive?
 That could be very nice.

 when
-   Specify hook for actions.
-This requires a "do" value which contains the list of actions.
+   Specify hook for directives.
+This requires a "do" value which contains the list of directives.

 Formatting
 ==========